 Workplace injury is a serious problem throughout Australia, adversely affecting workers, employers, and the economy.

-When workers are injured and unable to work or fulfil all their usual duties, it negatively affects them and their workplaces in a wide variety of ways.
+When workers are injured and unable to work or fulfill all their usual duties, it negatively affects them and their workplaces in a wide variety of ways.
 The worker experiences not only the pain we would all expect but also stress, anxiety, and suffering.

 Continued research is being done and new developments are continuously being made in our understanding of workplace injury and what can be done to prevent its occurrence and reduce its impact once it has occurred.

-The Importance of Rehabilitation:
+The Importance of Rehabilitation

 Injured workers require rehabilitation in order to work towards regaining their pre-injury abilities.
 Ideally, it is hoped that they will eventually be able to return to their original job and duties.
 There are a number of steps that need to be taken, and exercise rehabilitation plays a vital role in this.
 All exercise rehabilitation programs should be completed under the guidance and supervision of appropriately trained and accredited healthcare professionals, with continuous feedback provided to nominated treating doctor and other stakeholders.

-Exercise can help injured workers:
+Exercise can help injured workers

-Exercise is not only able to help prevent injuries, but aid in the rehabilitation process, making it more likely that workers are able to return to work quicker.
+Exercise is not only able to help prevent injuries but aid in the rehabilitation process, making it more likely that workers are able to return to work quicker.
 An active exercise program can significantly assist in successful recovery, boosting the chance of returning to work more promptly.

-An exercise therapy program provides not only physical benefits but should also include education and advice to empower injured workers to complete exercises independently and provide self monitoring and management tools to facilitate a timely return to work.
+An exercise therapy program provides not only physical benefits but should also include education and advice to empower injured workers to complete exercises independently and provide self-monitoring and management tools to facilitate a timely return to work.
 Cognitive behavioural principles and a biopsychosocial approach play important roles in this.
 It is important for all exercise programs to be properly planned and carried out under appropriate professional supervision.

 When it is determined that an exercise program specifically designed to replicate job duties would be useful for a patient, a work-related activity program should be ongoing.
 When a work-related activity program is created, the physical requirements of the duties that the worker had in his or her job before being injured are the centre of focus.
 Exercises are therefore designed specifically to address the critical demands of their role.

-Alongside a work related activities program, injured workers should have a Recover at Work Plan developed and this will help to ensure work capacity reflects physical capacity.
+Alongside a work-related activities program, injured workers should have a Recover at Work Plan developed and this will help to ensure work capacity reflects physical capacity.
 A graduated increase in work capacity will also ensure a progressive loading of their injury and minimise chances of an aggravation.